Round 6 (11)

 Stephen Maguire (Scotland) 10-6 Adrian Gunnell

-Neil Robertson (New Zealand) 10-8 Johl Younger (Australia)
+Neil Robertson (Australia) 10-8 Johl Younger (Australia)

 Eddie Barker 10-8 Keith E (Singapore)